CIS700-Procedural-Graphics/Project1-Noise/README.md

 Project 1 - Noise

-Using perlin noise and a smoothing function, I manipulated the vertices of a icosahedron mesh to create a random looking smoothed surface.
-I animated the vertices by offsetting the their positions using time.
+Using Perlin noise and a smoothing function, I manipulated the vertices of an icosahedron mesh to create a random looking smoothed surface.
+I animated the vertices by offsetting their positions using time.
 I also including music to displace the vertices of the mesh depending on the sound frequency.

 GUI controls :-